eramirez1905/test1/BREEZE.rst

   Configuration for the KinD Kubernetes cluster and tests:

   -K, --kubernetes-mode <KUBERNETES_MODE>
-          Kubernetes mode - only used in case one of kind-cluster commands is used.
+          Kubernetes mode - only used in case one of --kind-cluster-* commands is used.
           One of:

                  image git